wangxufire/awesome-stars/README.md

 - [theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
 - [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fish Shell Framework
 - [fonts](https://github.com/powerline/fonts) - Patched fonts for Powerline users.
-- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1900+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab
 - [gnome-catgen](https://github.com/prurigro/gnome-catgen) - A Gnome 3 application-overview folder configuration tool